 With Love, Katie.

-Here are some common stress related emotions and stress relief techniques.
+Here are some common stress-related emotions and stress relief techniques.

 What is Stress?
+What Are The Stressors?

 Stress is your body’s natural response to anything it perceives as a challenge, threat, or demand.
 It’s not always loud or dramatic, sometimes it’s just a constant buzz in the background: tension in your shoulders, a racing mind, a clenched jaw or feeling like you’re always on.
 And while a little stress is normal—even helpful—chronic, ongoing stress can wear down your body, disrupt your hormones, affect your digestion, and make joy feel out of reach.